codingforeveryone/READMEs/contribution-workflow.md

 **For smaller changes** such as pure corrections of typos (_type: correct_) anyone can check and merge the pull request.

-After merging the pull request the branch is not needed any more and should be deleted by the person who merged it.
-This can be done directly in the pull request view or in the terminal with the following command.
+After merging the pull request the branch is not needed any more and should be deleted from the GitHub repository by the person who merged it.
+To delete the branch from your local repository as well, execute the following terminal command:

 ```bash
 git branch -D <name of the branch>